codegold79/100DaysOfCode/log.md

 **Thoughts** I know that global variables are terrible, but how about global structs?
 I'll look at some code from the veterans and see what they're doing.

 **Link(s) to Work** https://source.cloud.google.com/ltd-sched-mon/ltd-sched-mon

+### Day 35: Friday, September 6, 2019

+**Today's Progress** I'm finding that I'm still not grasping the concepts behind maps and points completely yet.
+So I created yet another repository on GitHub that is just for Sandbox play tests.
+It's basically my own Go Playground, except all my code is collected in a repo.
+Some findings for today were (1) map keys cannot just be anything.
+So far, I know map keys can be strings and integers.
+They cannot be structs, (2) Interfaces can have at least one of their items be another interface.
+In that case, the outer interface takes all the methods of the inner interface.

+**Thoughts** This service alerts project is going to take a lot longer than I initially thought.

+**Link(s) to Work** https://github.com/codegold79/cai